distribusion/retailer_api_documentation/source/includes/_connections.md

     },
     "meta": {
         "currency": "EUR"
+    },
+    "included": []
 }
-}
 ```

-This endpoint checks the availability and prices for the specific number and type of passengers for the selected trip.
+This endpoint checks the availability and price for the specific number and type of passengers for the selected trip.
 The trip is defined as a ride from one station to another at a particular day and time.

 In parallel, we send the outbound requests to the operating carrier integration systems to retrieve the latest prices and vacant seats information.